AdobeDocs/target.de-DE/help/c-integrating-target-with-mac/a4t/campaign-creation.md

 1. Definieren Sie das Erlebnis.
 1. Legen Sie das Aktivitätsziel fest.

-   Sie müssen eine Erfolgsmetrik als zu verwendendes Ziel für jeden Test festlegen.
+   Sie müssen eine Erfolgsmetrik auswählen, die als Ziel für jede Aktivität verwendet werden soll.
 Ihr Aktivitätsziel ist die Konversionsaktivität, die eine erfolgreiche Aktivität signalisiert.
 Die Best Practice ist, niemals einen Test ohne ein Ziel durchzuführen, das auf eine bestimmte Art und Weise verbessert werden soll.
-Sie können sämtliche in der Metrikauswahl von Analytics verfügbaren Analytics-Metriken auswählen.
+You can choose any [!DNL Analytics] metric available in the [!DNL Analytics] metric selector.

    >[!NOTE]
    >
-   >Sie können eine benutzerdefinierte Target-basierte Metrik an Analytics senden, statt sich nur auf Analytics-Daten zu stützen.
-Sie können beispielsweise das Klicken auf eine Seite überwachen, was in der Regel nicht von Analytics verfolgt wird.
-Die benutzerdefinierte Metrik wird automatisch vom Target-Server an Analytics gesendet und wird als „Target-Konversions“-Metrik in der Metrikauswahl in Analytics angezeigt.
-Wenn Sie sich für die Verwendung von Analytics-Metriken entscheiden, ist die Metrik Target-Konversion leer.
+   >You can send a custom Target-based metric to [!DNL Analytics] rather than relying only on [!DNL Analytics] data.
+For example, you can monitor clicking on a page, which is usually not tracked by [!DNL Analytics].
+This custom metric is sent to [!DNL Analytics] automatically from the [!DNL Target] server, and appears as the &quot;[!DNL Target] Conversion&quot; metric in the metrics selector in [!DNL Analytics].
+The [!DNL Target] Conversion metric is empty if you choose to use [!DNL Analytics] metrics.

    Das Einrichten eines Ziels hindert Sie nicht daran, eine andere Metrik beim Bewerten der Testergebnisse zu verwenden.
 Das Ziel ist jedoch eine Erinnerung an den einen Aspekt, den Sie durch die Aktivität verbessern möchten.